 Students completing their degree on an Indiana University campus may earn a minor in conjunction with the B.G.S.
 You must discuss this possibility with, and obtain written approval from, the school or department awarding the minor.
-Students pursuing their degrees via distance education do not have the option of earning a minor in conjunction with the B.G.S.
+Students pursuing their degrees at a distance through the university-wide general studies division do not have the option of earning a minor in conjunction with the B.G.S.